 - If your child’s school has a garden, offer tours of it during your fall festival.

-- Set out grown-up clothes, or an autumn-themed costume (such as a pumpkin or scarecrow) at the starting line.
+- Host a wacky relay race.
+Set out grown-up clothes or an autumn-themed costume, such as a pumpkin or scarecrow, at the starting line.
 The first member of each relay team must put the clothes on over their regular outfit before running across a field, taking off the grown-up clothes, dressing up another team member in them, and then having that team member run back to the finish line (or repeat with another team member, depending on how many kids are participating).

-- For counting practice, go on a field trip to an orchard, farm, pumpkin patch or another site that’s ripe with crops ready for harvest.
-Estimate the number of (for example) apples in a tree, then count the apples to find out how close the class was.
+- For counting practice, fill up a wooden bucket with apples.
+Ask students to estimate the number in the bucket and then count the apples to find out how close the class was.

 - Have teams of students estimate the number of seeds in a pumpkin, then cut the pumpkins open and let the kids count the seeds to find out how close they were.